Web-hacker/RAG-API/README.md

 ## Special Notes and Limitations

 ### Notes:
-- File Size: Large documents, especially PDFs and images, may take some time to process and extract text.
+- **File Size**: Large documents, especially PDFs and images, may take some time to process and extract text.
 Ensure the files are of manageable size for optimal performance.

-- OCR Accuracy: For PDFs containing images (e.g., scanned documents), OCR may not always be perfect.
+- **OCR Accuracy**: For PDFs containing images (e.g., scanned documents), OCR may not always be perfect.
 It depends on the quality and clarity of the image.

-- Indexing Limit: The current version of the system stores documents in-memory (or a file-based index).
+- **Indexing Limit**: The current version of the system stores documents in-memory (or a file-based index).
 For large-scale deployments, additional optimization or storage strategies (e.g., a database) may be required.

 ### Limitations:
-- OpenAI API: This project relies on OpenAI's GPT models.
+- **OpenAI API**: This project relies on OpenAI's GPT models.
 Ensure you have an API key and your usage is within the limits of the OpenAI API.

-- Hardware Resources: Text embedding and search can be resource-intensive, especially for large documents and queries.
+- **Hardware Resources**: Text embedding and search can be resource-intensive, especially for large documents and queries.
 Ensure the machine running this service has adequate memory and processing power.

 ### Future Improvements
-- Multi-language Support: Add support for documents in multiple languages, including automatic language detection.
+- **Multi-language Support**: Add support for documents in multiple languages, including automatic language detection.

-- Better Summarization: Implement hierarchical summarization techniques for more accurate and concise answers.
+- **Better Summarization**: Implement hierarchical summarization techniques for more accurate and concise answers.

-- Caching and Persistence: Implement caching mechanisms for frequent queries and document retrieval, reducing response times.
+- **Caching and Persistence**: Implement caching mechanisms for frequent queries and document retrieval, reducing response times.

-- Scaling: Deploy the system on a cloud platform for scaling and better performance.
+- **Scaling**: Deploy the system on a cloud platform for scaling and better performance.

 ## Contributing
 Feel free to contribute to this project by submitting issues or pull requests.
 If you'd like to improve the system, whether it's better performance, new features, or bug fixes, all contributions are welcome!